 Makyah in nursing school

-When Makyah isn’t studying, she loves to travel.
-She loves to hang out with her friends, and she especially enjoys hanging with her 16-year-old brother Michael.
+Makyah loves to travel.
+She also loves to hang out with her friends, especially her brother Michael.

 “I am so excited about Car-Mart’s toy drive.”